Skip to content

 • Foundry

-• Berachain Wallet Address with a minimum of 250,000 $BERA (or the current minimum to meet the Active Set) + gas to process the transaction
+• Berachain Wallet with a minimum of 250,000 $BERA (or the current minimum to meet the Active Set) + gas to process the transaction

 If you haven't, please read through the overview that explains the lifecycle of a validator.

 A point of reassurance about beacond: it cannot transact on your behalf on either the execution or consensus layers.
-By invoking beacond on the command line you are not playing with TNT strapped to your money.
+By invoking beacond on the command line you are not playing with TNT strapped to your stake.

 You can ask beacond help for a list of commands, then beacond help command for help on a certain command.
 Have a look at beacond help deposit create-validator.